 If the cocktail hour is short and you stick to low carb foods, you can wait until the beginning of the meal for your insulin injection.
 Don’t forget to check your blood sugar level.
 On the contrary, if you plan to eat carb-rich foods, it is better to plan a bolus before the cocktail hour and adjust your insulin dose before dinner, depending on the menu.

 Type 1 Diabetes At Buffet Dinners

 On the food side, buffet dinners are more or less like cocktail hours (often with more choices).
 The main difference is the duration of the meal: we nibble all evening long!
 That’s why it can be difficult to anticipate what you’ll eat.
 One solution is to split the insulin doses, to be able to manage over time, and be ready to adjust when the pastries arrive with the coffee!

 - cucumber slices and fresh cheese

 - guacamole and seed crackers

 - sliced vegetables with dip (celery stalks, onions, carrots)

 For holiday meals, it’s not always easy to know in advance the content of your plate, nor the moment when dishes will be served.
 If the opportunity arises, ask your host for the dishes and ingredients of the menu.
 It will then be easier to anticipate your insulin injections or even to customize your dishes, saving the melon for dessert rather than as a starter for example.

-We also know that some foods, often present on these occasions, are naturally low in carbs: smoked salmon or seafood, for example.
+We also know that some foods that are often present on these occasions are naturally low carb: smoked salmon or seafood, for example.
 Something to enjoy without worrying too much about your blood sugar!